Background and activities

-My research interests cover climate mitigation, life cycle assessment, sustainable consumption and production, trade and environment, and risk analysis.
-I am interested in understanding how activities in our society produce environmental pressures, the dynamics in our development that affect these driving forces and their resulting environmental pressures, and alternative courses of action that can reduce these pressures.
+Hertwich's research addresses climate mitigation, low-carbon energy supply, sustainable consumption and production, trade, resources, and the environment.
+He is interested in understanding how activities in our society produce environmental pressures, the dynamics in our development that affect these driving forces and their resulting environmental pressures, and alternative courses of action that can reduce these pressures.
 What is the connection between human activities on the one hand and emissions and resource use on the other hand?
 What are the implications of our current development path?
 What do we need to change, both in terms of individual actions and policy frameworks, to achieve a more sustainable development?
 His methods include life-cycle assessment, input-output economics, dynamic product cohort models, and statistics.

 Scientific, academic and artistic work